What Are the Signs You Need to Consult an Orthopedic Surgeon?

 How To Tell If Your Shoulder Pain Is Serious Or Just a Strain

-HOW TO TELL IF YOUR SHOULDER PAIN IS SERIOUS OR JUST A STRAIN
+HOW TO TELL IF YOUR IS SERIOUS OR JUST A STRAIN

 Shoulder pain can feel confusing.
 Sometimes it’s just a minor strain that improves in a few days.
 Other times, it’s a sign of a deeper issue that needs attention.
 In this blog, Dr Chirag Arora, an orthopaedic doctor in Gurgaon, breaks down how to tell the difference between a simple strain and something more serious.